 SupportGroups.com is a website that houses online support groups (forums) for a wide range of different conditions and life events, from depression and eating disorders to divorce, alcoholism, PTSD and more.
 Their dedicated scoliosis group is 17,800 members strong at time of writing, and the forum's open style encourages users to share their feelings and offer support and a friendly ear to fellow scoliotics.

-In many cases of scoliosis, the patient will not be recommended surgery to correct the curve, due to the fact that it is unlikely to progress to an extent that will cause major changes in their appearance and respiratory health.
-For those with a severe curve of 45-50 degrees or more, surgery is usually recommended, particularly in children, who are likely to see their curve progress as they grow.
-Spinal surgery is also recommended to those whose curves have progressed rapidly over a period of monitoring the condition, in an effort to avoid further progression, and the aforementioned health complications.
+In many mild cases of scoliosis (i.e. where the patient's spinal curve is unlikely to progress to an extent that will cause major changes in their appearance or respiratory health), spinal fusion surgery will not be recommended.
+For those with a severe curve (45-50 degrees or more), surgery is usually recommended - particularly if the patient is a child, as their scoliosis will likely increase as they grow.
+Scoliosis surgery is also recommended to those whose curves have progressed rapidly over a period of monitoring their condition, as it can prevent further progression and health complications.

-Here are a few of the risks to consider before undergoing spinal fusion surgery:
+Risks to consider before undergoing spinal fusion surgery

 - Back Pain - In some cases, patients will continue to experience back pain even after undergoing spinal fusion surgery, due to what is sometimes referred to as 'failed back surgery syndrome'.
 While the surgery itself may have been a success, this does not necessarily mean that the patient will experience a full resolution of their pre-op symptoms.

-- Failure of Fusion - This occurs when the bone grafts used to complete the operation fail to fuse into solid bone, which can be caused by excessive movement , poor placement of screws and rods, or even the use if anti-inflammatory medication.
+- Failure of Fusion - This occurs when the bone grafts used to complete the operation fail to fuse into solid bone, which can be caused by excessive movement, poor placement of screws and rods, or even the use of anti-inflammatory medication.
 This can sometimes lead to failure of implants, which can cause breaks, pullouts and chronic pain.
 If there is no pain and the curve seems to be stable, a broken rod may not be removed.

 - Neurological Complications - Some complaints which may occur soon after surgery include a loss of skin sensation, loss of strength in feet and legs, loss of bowel and bladder control, and in very severe cases, paralysis.
-These changes can be temporary or permanent, and only occur in a very small number of cases, particularly in their most serious form, with only a 1% risk of paralysis.
+These changes can be temporary or permanent and only occur in a very small number of cases, particularly in their most serious form.

-For those who are particularly concerned about the potential risks and limitations posed by surgery, it is possible to eliminate the need to undergo this procedure, by reducing the spinal curvature using non-surgical techniques.
-Here at Scoliosis SOS, we have treated a huge number of spinal surgery candidates of all ages, who came to us in an effort to avoid spinal fusion.
+If you are particularly concerned about the potential risks and limitations posed by surgery, it may be possible to eliminate the need for this procedure by reducing your spinal curvature through non-surgical techniques.
+Here at the Scoliosis SOS Clinic, we have treated a huge number of spinal surgery candidates who came to us in an effort to avoid spinal fusion.

-Using our ScolioGold treatment method, which combines a unique selection of established, non-surgical techniques, we have not only managed to reduce the Cobb angle of our patients, but have also provided them with a lasting method to manage the symptoms of their scoliosis.
+Using our ScolioGold treatment programme (which combines a selection of established non-surgical techniques), we have managed to not only reduce the Cobb angle of our patients, but also provide them with a lasting method to manage the symptoms of their scoliosis.

-Along with those who are looking to avoid surgery altogether, we have also treated many patients who have already undergone spinal fusion surgery, and are seeking help to recover from the procedure.
-For many of these patients, the primary complaint is the level of pain experienced after surgery, which can be successfully reduced using our therapeutic techniques.
-Another key issue for post-surgery patients, is their level of mobility after surgery, which can also befit from the guidance and supervision of our experienced physiotherapists.
+We also treat many patients who have already undergone spinal fusion surgery and are seeking help to recover from the procedure more quickly.
+For many of our post-op patients, the primary complaint is the level of pain experienced after surgery, which can be successfully reduced using our therapeutic techniques.
+Another key issue for post-surgery patients is mobility, which can also be improved with the guidance and supervision of our experienced physiotherapists.